SteveLTN/https-portal/README.md

 ```

 [This file](https://github.com/SteveLTN/https-portal/blob/master/fs_overlay/var/lib/nginx-conf/default.conf.erb) and [this file](https://github.com/SteveLTN/https-portal/blob/master/fs_overlay/var/lib/nginx-conf/default.ssl.conf.erb) are the default configuration files used by HTTPS-PORTAL.
-You can probably start by copying these files and make modifications to them.
+You can probably start by copying these files.
+You can either keep the variables or just hard-code the domain and upstream, etc.

 Another example can be found [here](/examples/custom_config).

+#### Override All sites' default config

 If you want to make an Nginx configuration that will be used by all sites, you can overwrite `/var/lib/nginx-conf/default.conf.erb` or `/var/lib/nginx-conf/default.ssl.conf.erb`.
 These two files will be propagated to each site if the site-specific configuration files are not provided.

+Since the config files will be used on all your sites, please keep using the variables already in the file and don't hard-code anything.

 ### Manually Set RSA Private Key Length